devicetree-org/devicetree-website/README.md

-# DeviceTree Project Website
+# Devicetree Project Website

-This is the git repository for the DeviceTree project website.
+This is the git repository for the Devicetree project website.

 ## 🚀 Project Structure